MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7313.md

 ---
 title: Warehouse Shipment Status (report)
-description: Get an overview of source documents that are open and have items shipped or due for shipping per location.
+description: Get an overview of source documents that are open and have items shipped or due to ship per location.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf